sikaeducation/curriculum/102/standards/manage-file-systems-cli/topics/cli-navigation-1/README.md

 some-directory some-file.md some-other-file-md
 ```

-You can use the `-l`, or long listing, flag to see all the files and folders listed one-per-line, as well as other information about them:
+You can use the `-l`, or _long listing_, flag to see all the files and folders listed one-per-line, as well as other information about them:

 ```
 ls -l